Office of Community Standards Mission Statement

 Through the education and administration of policies and expectations included in the Student Handbook, the Office of Community Standards promotes personal attitudes and behaviors that are in concert with the values rooted in our Jesuit tradition.
 As an office, we encourage students to take ownership of their decisions and accept the consequences (both positive and negative).
 In doing so, we create an environment where all students can learn, grow, and become ethical leaders in their chosen fields.
 As an entity within the Office of Community Standards, Off Campus Student Life works with students and non-students to encourage a positive quality of life and desirable off campus community.

-What Should Be Done if You or Someone You Know Needs Help?
+What Should Be Done If You or Others Need Help?

-Help Seeker Statement: The welfare of each person in the Saint Joseph’s University community is paramount, and SJU encourages students to offer help and assistance to others in need.
+Help Seeker Statement: The welfare of each person in the Saint Joseph’s University community is paramount, and SJU encourages students to act as bystanders and offer help and assistance to others in need.
 Because the University understands that fear of disciplinary action may deter requests for emergency assistance, this statement was created to alleviate such concerns and reduce hesitation by SJU students to seek help.

 Students are expected to immediately report conduct or activity which poses a danger to the community or its members.
 For example, all students are expected to seek appropriate assistance for themselves or others in situations where help is needed to ensure proper care of a person who is significantly intoxicated or under the influence of drugs.
 Students should not hesitate to seek help because of fear of disciplinary action.